INTERVIEW with Oliver de Lantsheere

 CARMEN: Yes, like marketing or...

 CARMEN: Long experience and also you love to do it.
-I remember the movie you were doing in Green Point that we walked down the street...
+I remember the movie you were doing in Green Point and we were walking down the street...

 OLIVER: That was really fun.
 That was amazing.